Aquia Church Weekly Announcements

 ELECTRONIC BROADCASTS

 ELECTRONIC BROADCASTS: We offer broadcasts of Sunday morning worship at 7:30 a.m., Morning Prayer on most weekdays at 8:00 a.m., and our midweek Bible studies as well.
 These broadcasts are particularly helpful for those who are unable to attend in person due to illness, travel, or work.
 The broadcasts are available online at our church’s Facebook page <www.facebook.com/AquiaEpiscopalChurch>.
 Even if you do not have a Facebook account, you can access the broadcasts simply by clicking on the given occasion.
-Also, you do not have to watch the event live; the videos are stored there for your viewing at any subsequent time.
+Also, you do not have to watch the event live; the videos are stored there for your viewing later on.

 If you want to be added to our e-mail distribution list for weekly announcements and special updates or for the monthly Cross Section newsletter, simply notify Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).